 Museum

-The Rex Brasher Museum, a vision long nurtured by the Rex Brasher Association, is poised to become a beacon of cultural and environmental stewardship in the Hudson Valley Region.
+The Rex Brasher Museum, a vision long nurtured by the Rex Brasher Association, is poised to become a beacon of cultural and environmental stewardship in the Hudson Valley region.

 Located on Rex Brasher’s wooded 116-acre property near Kent, Connecticut, the museum site holds profound historical and environmental significance.
 This project is not merely about erecting a structure; it embodies a commitment to long-term ownership and protection of the land, fulfilling the wishes of the Brasher family and ensuring Rex Brasher's legacy is preserved in perpetuity.
 For the first time, this space will be open to the public, providing access to Brasher's unparalleled collection in an archival environment while fostering awareness and activism for the protection of bird life and the environment.